mikke89/RmlUiDoc/pages/data_bindings.md

 ### If

-Sets the `display` property of the element to `none` if the expression evaluates to `false`, otherwise it removes the `display` property from the class.
+Sets the `display` property of the element to `none` if the expression evaluates to `false`, otherwise it removes the `display` property from the element's style.

 ```html
 <div data-if="rating > 50">